Australia plot India’s downfall under Adelaide lights

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ADELAIDE: Top-ranked Australia are plotting revenge in their first day-night Test against India Thursday, as both teams grapple with injuries and selection dilemmas.
+ADELAIDE: Top-ranked Australia are plotting revenge in their first day-night Test against fellow powerhouse India on Thursday, as both teams grapple with injuries and selection dilemmas.

 Virat Kohli’s men clinched their maiden series in Australia in 2018-19, triumphing 2-1, but the hosts were without leading batsmen Steve Smith and David Warner who were serving year-long bans for ball-tampering.